sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-security-spp-ux-sppcc.md

 # Microsoft-Windows-Security-SPP-UX-SPPCC

-The Microsoft-Windows-Security-SPP-UX-SPPCC component specifies referral IDs for the Windows® Anytime Upgrade program.
+The Microsoft-Windows-Security-SPP-UX-SPPCC component specifies referral IDs for the Windows Anytime Upgrade program.

 **Important**
 This setting is deprecated.